-Project Gamma Card Game Rules Document
+Atnia Card Game Rules Document

-This is a 1v1 card game, within the gameplay genre of trading card games (not necessarily the distribution model).
-The rules will support draft and constructed.
-We intend on making a reusable draft format for 2 players and one for more players.
-The game rules are being made to work both in paper and as a video game.
-You begin the game at 20 life and win the game by reducing your opponent’s life total to 0.
+This is a 1v1 card game, within the gameplay genre of trading card games (not the distribution model).
+The rules will support constructed as well as draft .
+For draft we intend on making a draft format for 2 players as well as provide a set of cards for traditional 8 player drafting.
+The game rules and cards are being designed to work both in paper and as a video game.

-The game takes place in Atnia, the setting of Ciaban’s Tabletop RPG.
+The game takes place in Atnia, the setting of Ciaḃan’s Tabletop RPG.
 A short briefing on the world can be found here: Atnia Introduction.

 Rules for playing the game: